Very ampleness of the canonical bundle of surfaces of type (1, 2, 2) on abelian threefolds: Abstract

 \section{Abstract}

 The present work deals with the canonical map of smooth, compact complex surfaces of general type in a polarization of type $(1,2,2)$ on an abelian threefold.
-A natural and classical question to ask is whether the canonical system of such surfaces is in general very ample.
+A natural and classical question is whether the canonical system of such surfaces is very ample in the general case.
 In this work, we provide a positive answer to this question.
-We describe the behavior of the canonical map of a smooth surface $\Surf$ in a polarization of type $(1,2,2)$ on an abelian threefold $A$ in some special situations, and we prove by deformation arguments that the canonical map is a holomorphic embedding when $A$ and $\Surf$ are sufficiently general.
-It follows in particular a proof of the existence of canonical irregular surfaces in $\PR$ with numerical invariants $p_g = 6$, $q = 3$ and $K^2 = 24$.
+First, we describe the structure of the canonical map of those smooth ample surfaces of type $(1,2,2)$ in an abelian threefold which are bidouble cover of principal polarizations.
+Then, we study the general behavior of the canonical map of general ample surfaces $\Surf$, yielding a $(1,2,2)$-polarization on an abelian threefold $A$ which is isogenous to a product.
+By combining these descriptions, we show that the canonical map yields a holomorphic embedding when $A$ and $\Surf$ are both sufficiently general.
+It follows, in particular, a proof of the existence of canonical irregular surfaces in $\PR^5$ with numerical invariants $p_g = 6$, $q = 3$ and $K^2 = 24$.